impactorbitco/handbook-main/content/ims/policies/HR/Personal Hygiene.md

 Parent item: Health, Safety, and Wellbeing Policy (Health,%20Safety,%20and%20Wellbeing%20Policy%201c0d6625c6798137a51fc57a6c4ef9d9.md)
 Status: Not started
 Version Number: 1.1

-# Personal Hygiene Policy
+---

-Green Orbit Digital is committed to maintaining high standards of personal hygiene to ensure a healthy and safe working environment for all employees.
+Impact Orbit Creative Group is committed to maintaining high standards of personal hygiene to ensure a healthy and safe working environment for all employees.

 ## Purpose